All Episodes

 Do you think that it was the Oklahoma City bombing that re-elected Bill Clinton in 1996?

-Um the way he reacted to it.
+And the way he reacted to it.

-That's what that's what it is.
+That's what it is.

 It is not going to change our debt situation.

-It is not Going to change uh the price of gasoline or energy or its availability, none of the realities that people face each and every day are at all affected by this.
+None of the realities that people face each and every day are at all affected by this.

-In fact, you could say, and you'd be truthful in saying it, that as a terror leader and somebody who posed an ongoing threat, Obama's been Osama has been irrelevant for as many years as he's been forced to hide out with no direct communications.
+In fact, you could say, and you'd be truthful in saying it, that as a terror leader and somebody who posed an ongoing threat, Osama has been irrelevant for as many years as he's been forced to hide out with no direct communications.

 Right, I agree, but now it's relevant and they're making it relevant.

-No, but the media's always loved him.
+Nah, but the media has always loved him.

-The what uh oh Obama has just lost something that's pretty important.
+Obama has just lost something that's pretty important.

-So, in a way, you could say that Obama has lost a voice for his reelection back after this.
+So in a way, you could say that Obama has lost a voice for his reelection back after this.

-I mean, if you're talking about the impact of the Osama assassination on the 2012 election, you have to say that uh President Obama will no longer have to worry about or fear any endorsement from Osama, bin Laden, as uh John Kerry was endorsed by Osama in uh October of 2004.
+I mean, if you're talking about the impact of the Osama assassination on the 2012 election, you have to say that President Obama will no longer have to worry about or fear any endorsement from Osama, bin Laden, as John Kerry was endorsed by Osama in October of 2004.

 Export Selection